|1.||How can I contact a Computer Science advisor?|

 |3.||I'd like to transfer from another UW faculty to Computer Science.
 What do I do?|

 You need to qualify for an

-Note: If you're in co-op in your faculty, this doesn't necessarily mean you'll be admitted to co-op in the Math Faculty.
+Note: If you're in co-op in your faculty, this doesn't necessarily mean you'll be admitted to co-op in the Faculty of Mathematics.

 |4.||How do I get into CS xyz?
 Quest wants a permission number.|

 |A permission number implies that you don't meet the prerequisites for some reason.
 Discuss your situation with an advisor.

 |6.||I'm in CS 135 (CS 145) and would like to switch to CS 115 (135).
 How do I do this?|

 1A Computer Science course rule.

 |There are several resources that can help you determine which CS course to take next.

 Summarize the requirements for your degree and help you figure out which courses you need to take.